On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) comes into effect.

 Registrants can create sub-domains as they need via their registrar, however they aren’t recorded in the registry.

-Selling, renting or leasing sub-domains to third parties is prohibited under the new licensing rules.
+Selling, renting or leasing sub-domains to third parties is prohibited under the auDA rules.

 By selling, renting or sub-leasing sub-domains, a user is effectively operating a private registry.
 This kind of activity can erode trust in the .au ccTLD as sub-domains are not recorded in the WHOIS and can allow people to use a domain name in the .au ccTLD when they otherwise wouldn’t be eligible.